 1. Bogus websites that claim to have ‘too good to be true deals’ It’s a holiday tradition — identity thieves create bogus sites with beautiful graphics and amazingly low prices on popular but non-existent digital devices.
 It doesn’t have to stop there.
 Recently I found my grandmother found a website for Louis Vuitton purses for only $200.00.
 I asked her how she thought these $1000+ bags were so incredibly marked down and that it was definitely a scam.
 After much arguing ,she finally agreed it probably was.
 Lesson learned: if it’s too good to be true, it probably is.
 If you take the bait, you won’t get your merchandise, and the criminals will have your credit card number and other personal information.

 Protect yourself: Do your homework.
 If this is your first interaction with a new merchant, check them out before you provide any personal information.
 How long have they been around?
 Are they rated by the Better Business Bureau?
 Beware of prices that are significantly cheaper than everywhere else.
 It could be a trap.

-Protect yourself: Don’t click the links in the body of an email alerting you to an eCard and don’t open any attachment.
+Protect yourself: Don’t click the links in the body of an email alerting you to an eCard, and don’t open any attachments.
 You can always check to see if that person really did send you a card.
 The safest way to get an eCard is to go to the greeting card company’s site and put in the card number listed in the email.